-The UMass Oral History Lab and the UMass Public History Department will offer this one day (four hour) crash course this Friday, 10-2, at the BCC Main Campus, free of charge.
-Lunch is included.
-We have a few seats left.
-We hope you can join us.
+The UMass Oral History Lab and the UMass Public History Department offered a one-day (four hour) crash course this Friday, Oct.
+5, 10-2, at the BCC Main Campus, free of charge.

-Participants will learn about interviewing techniques, project planning, archiving, oral history ethics, recording technologies, and more.
+Participants learned about interviewing techniques, project planning, archiving, oral history ethics, recording technologies, and more.

 A public history professor at UMass, Sam Redman is the organizer of UMass Oral History Lab, an initiative to bring together students, scholars, and communities to collaboratively improve oral history projects.
 Redman is also currently involved with an Oral History of Emily Dickinson, with UMass and Amherst College.
 While at the University of California, Berkeley, Redman served as lead interviewer for the Rosie the Riveter / WWII Home Front Oral History Project and the Japanese American Confinement Sites Oral History Project.
 He launched a project documenting the oral history of the San Francisco – Oakland Bay Bridge.

 Questions?
 Call Judith Monachina, 413-236-1025 or email Jmonachina@berkshirecc.edu

 If you are a student, and would like to learn about our workshops, internships and ways to become involved, please call Judith Monachina, Oral History Center director.
 413-236-1025, or email firstname.lastname@example.org

 The sessions included:

 10-11 Introduction, what is oral history, questions

 12-1 Lunch and oral history interviewing

 1-2 Oral history project planning, questions